 Brief description:

-Good knowledge of STEM+A/4K/PPDM is important for the professional development of teachers in a given subject area, but also more broadly, for a cross-curricular and interdisciplinary approach.
+Good knowledge of STE(A)M/4K/PPDM is important for the professional development of teachers in a given subject area, but also more broadly, for a cross-curricular and interdisciplinary approach.

-The desire is to change the role of a teacher- from a lecturer to a researcher and raise the awareness of the meaning of all “components” of competencies: content/factual knowledge, process knowledge, and relationships.
+The desire is to change the role of a teacher from a lecturer to a researcher, and to raise the awareness of the meaning of all “components” of competencies: content/factual knowledge, process knowledge, and relationships.
 To this end, the learning process of each student, their activity, and the development of different skills are also important.

 Objectives: